Rainerino/GCOM/README.md

 ### Ground Antenna Controller

 The antenna tracker currently uses an Arduino Uno as a data acquisition module, specifically to gather GPS and altitude information of the antenna tracker.
 GCOM also constantly receives telemetry packets from Mission Planner.
-Using this date it is possible to calculate the required movements for the antenna tracker so that it is constantly facing the drone.
+Using this data it is possible to calculate the required movements for the antenna tracker so that it is constantly facing the drone.
 The software then uses a Zaber controller to move the antenna tracker accordingly.

 ### Image Fetch & Tag

-The image fetcher and tagger basically saves incoming images retrieved from the drone to disc and tags them with GPS coordinates based on telemetry data received from Mission Planner.
+The image fetcher and tagger saves incoming images retrieved from the drone to disc and tags them with GPS coordinates based on telemetry data received from Mission Planner.

 ### Drone Command & Control

 The Drone Command and Control is GCOM's primary means of communication with the drone's on-board Raspberry Pi.
 It handles sending commands to the Pi in our own UASMessage format.
-This module also handles receiving responses from the Pi and signaling and passing on responses to the appropriate listenenrs of these responses.
+This module also handles receiving responses from the Pi and signaling and passing on responses to the appropriate listeners of these responses.

 ### Collision Avoidance